Vaginal Complaints

 The pH value of the vagina changes to a less acidic range of 6.0 to 8.0, and there is a shift in the vaginal flora towards more coliform bacteria.

-Vaginal wasting refers to a shrinking of the vaginal wall to a thinner and smoother surface with reduced functionality.
+Vaginal atrophy refers to the thinning and smoothing of the vaginal wall with reduced functionality.

-The underlying cause is usually the natural drop in oestrogen after the last menstrual bleeding (menopause), which leads to vulvovaginal wasting in all women after menopause, with typical complaints such as vaginal dryness and pain during intercourse (dyspareunia).
-Oestrogens are mainly produced in the ovaries and are important for maintaining blood flow, moisture (fluidity), and the suppleness of the tissue in the vagina.
+The underlying cause is usually the natural drop in estrogen after the last menstrual period (menopause), which leads to vulvovaginal atrophy in all women after menopause, with typical symptoms such as vaginal dryness and pain during intercourse (dyspareunia).
+Estrogens are mainly produced in the ovaries and are important for maintaining blood flow, moisture (fluidity), and tissue elasticity in the vagina.

-Since the described symptoms are caused by the natural decline of hormone levels during the menopause , potentially every woman in this life phase is affected.
+Since the described symptoms are caused by the natural decline in hormone levels during menopause , potentially every woman in this life stage is affected.

-With the drop in oestrogen levels in the postmenopause, the vaginal lining smooths out, and the vaginal surface lacks glycogen, which serves as nourishment for lactobacilli that are important for a healthy vaginal flora.
-Vaginal fluid decreases during the menopause, leading to vaginal dryness.
+As estrogen levels drop in postmenopause, the vaginal epithelium smooths out, and the vaginal surface lacks glycogen, which serves as a nutrient base for lactobacilli important for a healthy vaginal flora.
+Vaginal fluid decreases during menopause, leading to vaginal dryness.
 Dryness in the vagina manifests as burning, itching, and pain during intercourse.
-Vaginal dryness is a risk factor for infectious diseases, and at the same time, problems with the urinary system, such as bladder infections, can also occur.
+Vaginal dryness is a risk factor for infections, and problems with the urinary system, such as bladder infections, can also occur.

-Causes of vaginal dryness include, besides vaginal wasting, also medications, breastfeeding, as well as surgical and therapeutic procedures.
+Causes of vaginal dryness include, besides vaginal atrophy, medications, breastfeeding, as well as surgical and therapeutic procedures.
 Smoking and excessive intimate hygiene can also lead to vaginal dryness .

-Another large group of women who may be affected by vulvovaginal wasting are patients treated for breast cancer.
+Another large group of women who may be affected by vulvovaginal atrophy are patients treated for breast cancer.
 Therapeutic treatments such as radiation therapy often have vaginal dryness as a side effect.

 Vaginal dryness